 For thousands of years this was the case in small and large Italian towns alike.
 It was a cultural staple steeped in tradition, but due to one dramatic and traumatic moment in history, nearly everything changed.

-Emilia Romagna in particular was quite poor prior to World War Two and was left quite war-ravaged by nazi occupation.
+Emilia Romagna, in particular, was quite poor prior to World War II and was left quite war-ravaged by Nazi occupation.
 Then, the economy skyrocketed due to the U.S. investment-induced post-war industrial revolution.

 This changed social structure from a mainly agricultural, communal culture where people would trade goods directly to what we now have in modern times — a culture where people work in offices and have the money to just buy bread at stores.
 The personal interaction is erased since the purchase is made not from the individual who made the bread, most likely it was made by a machine somewhere far away, but from an impersonal store shelf.

 Stefano can remember a time when his neighbors would get together to make bread in large batches, each bringing ingredients and sharing in the finished product.
 He spoke about it with nostalgia, clearly preferring old times where food was made with natural ingredients and an element of trust was still there, as opposed to now when chemicals replace certain ingredients and conglomerates make our food.

 Yet, one of the last strongholds of this communal living still remains in Emilia Romagna.
 There are still some autonomous communities on a small scale where everyone in the community still interacts and depends on each other.

 In the countryside towns dairy farmers sell fresh cheese to their neighbors, made organically with hormone-free cows.
 Artisans sell directly to the consumer down the road instead of through a middleman.
 Steeped in tradition, this humanizes food and other items needed for daily life and fosters relationships more easily.